2009 Lahore police academy attack: Siege

-Elite Forces of Punjab Police arrived on the site within 90 minutes of the attack and were cheered on by a crowd of spectators.
+Elite forces of the Punjab Police arrived on the site within 90 minutes of the attack and were cheered on by a crowd of spectators.
 The security forces took up position on rooftops around the compound, firing on the gunmen and sealing off any escape routes.
 The gunmen returned fire with automatic weaponry and grenades and also shot at a police helicopter.
 Several hours into the attack, security forces used explosives to storm the building and retake it from the gunmen after ten to fifteen minutes of sustained firing, capturing the building by 15:30.
 During the course of the attack and siege, eight police personnel, two civilians and eight gunmen were killed and 95 people injured.
 At least four of the gunmen have been captured alive by the security forces.

 A curfew was imposed in the area surrounding the academy.
 Several hundred civilians poured in from close by localities to watch the operation despite the "curfew-like" conditions in the area.
 Elite forces declared victory signs on completion of the successful operation.
 Punjab Police resorted to aerial firing and chanted slogans of Allahu Akbar after the siege successfully ended and hostages were freed and at least three of the would-be suicide bombers were caught alive.

 Claims of responsibility

 Baitullah Mehsud

-The leader of Tehrik-i-Taliban, Baitullah Mehsud took responsibility for the attack.
+The leader of Tehrik-i-Taliban, Baitullah Mehsud, took responsibility for the attack.
 "Yes, we have carried out this attack.
 I will give details later", Mehsud, an al Qaeda–linked leader based in the Waziristan tribal region told Reuters by telephone.
-He also said that his next target would be Washington D.C., US.
+He also said that his next target would be Washington D.C.

-Mehsud was also accused by the Pakistani government of carrying out the attack that killed popular Pakistani political leader, Benazir Bhutto in December 2007.
+Mehsud was also accused by the Pakistani government of carrying out the assassination of Pakistani politician and first female prime minister Benazir Bhutto during a political rally in December 2007.